expo/expo/README.md

 - `npm install` in the `js` and `tools-public` directories.
 - Install [the Gulp CLI](http://gulpjs.com/) globally: `npm i gulp-cli -g`.
-- Run the packager with `cd tools-public && npm run gulp`.
+- Run the packager with `cd tools-public && gulp`.
 Leave this running while you run the clients.
 The clients access this packager using your computer's IP, so make sure that your computer and device are on the same WiFi network.

 #### Android
 - Make sure you have Android Studio 2 and the [Android NDK](https://facebook.github.io/react-native/docs/android-building-from-source.html#download-links-for-android-ndk) version `r10e` installed.